Colposcopy

 What is involved?

 • Colposcopy is carried out at Greenoaks, Rotherham Hospital.
-You are welcome to bring a person with you for support.
+You are welcome to bring a person with you for support, or ask for a chaparone.

 • The colposcopist will ask about your medical history and answer any questions you may have.
 The colposcopist will explain the risks, benefits and alternatives before asking if you are happy for the colposcopy to go ahead.

-• The examination requires you to remove clothing below the waist.
+• You will need to remove clothing below your waist for the examiniation.
 If you wear a loose skirt, this can be kept on.
 A sheet will always be provided to cover your waist and upper legs.

 • The colposcopy staff will help you to lie on your back on a special couch with your legs supported by stirrups.

 • The colposcopist will insert a lubricated instrument called a speculum into your vagina.
-The speculum gently parts the vaginal walls, allowing the inside of the vagina and the cervix to be examined.
+The speculum gently parts your vaginal walls, allowing the inside of your vagina and the cervix to be examined.

-• The colposcopist will look at the cervix through the colposcope (which stays outside your body and does not touch you).
+• The colposcopist will look at your cervix through the colposcope (which stays outside your body and does not touch you).
 There is a television screen connected to the colposcope so you can watch the examination if you wish.
 We may take a photograph of your cervix to store in your patient record.
-The photograph of your cervix may be of benefit if you are seen by a different colposcopist at a future appointment.
+The photograph of your cervix may be useful if you are seen by a different colposcopist at a future appointment.

-• The colposcopist will apply some different fluids to your cervix that help to show any abnormal cells.
+• The colposcopist will apply some different dyes to your cervix that help to show any abnormal cells.

 • The colposcopist will discuss with you any recommended treatments or investigations.
-Some of these can be carried out during your appointment.
+Some of these can be done during your appointment.

 • Colposcopy appointment usually takes 20 minutes in total.